4 min read

 Despite the demands of being the President of the United States, Barack Obama dedicated an hour a day to reading while he was in office.
 Bill Gates reads and retains information from 50 books a year.
 Warren Buffett spends 80% of his day reading and acquiring knowledge.

 Yes, they read because they understand the value of knowledge and the correlation to success.
 However, it's not about forcing themselves to read; they have a genuine intellectual curiosity and a love of learning that is their central driver.
+These individuals are not just successful but are also intellectually curious persons, always driven by their intellectual inquisitiveness.

 In this article, you'll dive deep into the meaning of intellectual curiosity, how it can advance your career, and ways to be more curious at work.
 Let's jump in.